ideal-lab5/idn-sdk/contracts/idn-example-consumer-contract/README.md

 add_authorized_caller(account: AccountId) -> Result<(), ContractError>
 ```

 The contract owner can add additional authorized caller accounts that are permitted to deliver randomness pulses.
-This is useful for testing scenarios where you want to simulate pulse delivery from a test account rather than the actual IDN Network account.
+This is useful for testing scenarios where you want to simulate pulse delivery from a test account rather than the actual IDN account.

 For testing pulse consumption, you can: